channelaccess/ca_matlab/Environments.md

-Use following configurations to be able to access certain epics networks:
+Use following configurations to be able to access certain PSI epics networks

+__Note:__ These are settings that need to be used if the Matlab application is running in the office network.
+There will only be read-only access possible as the epics gateway machines only grant read-only access to channels.
+If the Matlab application is running within the specific network, these settings are not needed and need to be disabled!

 * Environment - SwissFEL - _casf_